The motivic anabelian geometry of local heights on abelian varieties: Introduction

 \subsubsection{The $\ell$-adic and archimedean main theorems}

-Now that we have made precise the form of local heights best adapted to our setup, we are now able to state our first main theorem, which is a more or less direct generalisation of theorem \ref{thm:prototype_version}.
+Now that we have made precise the form of local heights best adapted to our setup, we are now able to state our first main theorem, which is a more or less direct generalisation of theorem \ref{thm:prototype_version} to the setup of line bundles on general abelian varieties.